Delaware and Hudson Railway: Canadian Pacific era (1991–present)

-Partial Lines Purchase by Norfolk Southern
+Partial lines purchase by Norfolk Southern

-In October 2014, Canadian Pacific's Delaware & Hudson put a portion of its lines south of CP's Mohawk Yard in Glenville, New York, to Sunbury, Pennsylvania, and the former Albany Main from Delanson, New York, to Voorheesville, New York, up for sale.
-Voorheesville Track is operated under contract by SMS Rail Services.
-Under the purchase agreement, CP/D&H would retain the Freight Mainline Sub from Mechanicville, New York, to South Schenectady, NY (Mohawk Yard), the Canadian Mainline from Rouses Point, New York, to connection with the Freight Main, and the Colonie Mainline from Mechanicville, NY to Albany, NY to retain lucrative Bakken crude oil traffic.
+In October 2014, Canadian Pacific's Delaware & Hudson put a portion of its lines south of the Mohawk Yard in Glenville, New York, to Sunbury, Pennsylvania, and the former Albany Main from Delanson, New York, to Voorheesville, New York, up for sale.
+The former Albany & Susquehanna Railroad Mainline (also known as the Voorheesville Runner) is currently operated under contract by SMS Rail Services.
+Under the purchase agreement, CP/D&H would retain the Freight Mainline Sub from Mechanicville, New York, to South Schenectady, NY (Mohawk Yard), the Canadian Mainline from Rouses Point, New York, to connect with the Freight Main, and the Colonie Mainline from Mechanicville, NY to Albany, NY.
 The majority of the current traffic on the offered routes already consisted of NS Intermodal Containers and Auto Rack trains bound for Ayer, Massachusetts, via Pan Am Southern.
 On November 17, 2014, NS acquired the Schenectady, New York, to Sunbury, Pennsylvania, and Delanson to Voorheesville, New York, segments for $217 million.
 On September 19, 2015, NS assumed ownership and operations of its newly-purchased portion of the old D&H mainline.